swativ5/datasetForHuffman/README.txt

 Hello,
-This is our dataset that we usedd for the Compression Project
+This is our dataset that we used for the Compression Project